Gautier30/iot-ReyVai/Renato/additionalThings/Participant Observer Field Diary/README.md

 Video can start on the action already.

 Discussing with Matevz today I realized that the portfolio is a pedagogical tool to better students habits on documentation.
 Documenting their work through git and markup is way for them to get used to this part of programming.

+## Week 5

+I believe the demonstration of the Node-red in the class was very important.
+It brings some understanding and a practical example of the application.
+It was still fast pasted though.
+I have been discussing with prof. Ulrich about this fast past and the amount of material he tries to fit in every meeting.
+Especially in the lab.

+I see that every group only gets about half way into the exercises and most of it left to be done at home.
+Home is not a problem, but the trouble I see is that the more complex exercises are left for home.
+In my group I see that we do not always have time to meet outside of class, and for this reason, only one person ends up finishing the exercises of the Lab.

+Last thing that strikes me is that we do not usually have time in the next lecture to bring our doubts and problems from the week before.
+And somethings get unresolved which to me creates this limbo since the subject relay on on building up from previous week's learning.

+In the positive end, I believe the gateway Raspberry Pi is a strong tool that encourage group work.
+How every group can manage their own network is innovative solution for the teaching of IoT.
+It centers the teaching around the network infrastructure (mini).
+I also believe that for the students to take the network home is also a breakthrough.

+In this sense the IoTgateway functions as a **design thing** and also a Provotype sometimes.

+For example, I found it really frustrating to have merge conflicts in Node-Red with my Group mates, but that enforced us to come up with a solution to work together, which again, I wished we had more time to do it.

+In my point of view, we could used the entire Lab for one exercise only.
+The discord connection with the